 Building the banks

-The banks were built in September 2021, with monitoring continuing that autumn and the following years, allowing experimental assessment of whether the banks provide the right conditions for temperature-sensitive species.
+Following intensive surveying during the spring and summer the initial banks were built in September 2021 with other sets following in 2024 and 2025.
+Monitoring continuing in autumn 2021 and during the following years.
+This allows experimental assessment of whether the banks provide the right conditions for temperature-sensitive species.

-From 2022 the banks are being monitored by Matt Hayes, PhD student with the Insect Ecology Group at Cambridge.
-Matt has repeated all the surveys carried out before the banks were built including looking at the temperature across the banks as well as the butterflies, plants and other invertebrates using them.
-By working in partnership with the Insect Ecology Group, we are at the cutting edge of research in this area and results can feed straight back into our management of the site.
+From 2022 the banks are being monitored by Matt Hayes, PhD student with the Insect Ecology Group at Cambridge, with help in 2025 from MPhil students Rosa Pollard Smith and Rosalind Mackey.
+They have repeated all the surveys carried out before the banks were built, monitoring the temperature across the banks as well as the butterflies, plants and other invertebrates using them.
+Working in partnership with the Insect Ecology Group allows the Wildlife Trust to be at the cutting edge of research in this area, and results then feed straight back into our reserve management.

 Turning up the heat…